rkolbi/voron2.4/MY_V24-350/readme.md

 **SAMBA Setup - GCODE File Network Share Setup**
 =================================================================================================================

- To set up a network file share, making your gcode files available to either windows or mac file
- explorers, perform the following once ssh'd into your klipper rPi.
+To set up a network file share, making your gcode and Klipper config files available to all your network-attached devices - either windows or mac file explorers, perform the following once ssh'd into your Klipper rPi.
+Note that this samba configuration is 'open' and therefore accessible to any device attached to the same LAN, just as the Mainsail HTTP interface is.
+While it is possible to restrict access to these samba file shares, I feel it is a moot point given the nature of the rest of the software suite, so I will not cover that here.
+If this is worrisome to you, please research alternate configurations.

  -Install file serving smb service:
 $`sudo apt-get install samba winbind -y`